tlamedia/gtm-kit/readme.txt

 * The debug info now includes a check to determine if WooCommerce purchase events have been recorded in the logs.
 This information is included in the debug data to assist with troubleshooting and support.

 #### Bugfixes:
+* Fix edge case where quantity in the Datalayer was 0.
+Set a default quantity of 1 when the quantity element is missing.

 #### Other:
 * Tested up to WooCommerce 10.3.